uasf-pleb/GlacierProtocol/Glacier.md

 Because the eternally quarantined computers cannot connect to a network, they cannot download software.
 We'll be using USB drives to transfer the necessary software to them.

-We will prepare four (4) bootable [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) USB drives. ("Bootable" means that the Ubutnu operating system will be booted directly from the USB drive, without using the computer's hard drive in any way.)
+We will prepare four (4) bootable [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) USB drives. ("Bootable" means that the Ubuntu operating system will be booted directly from the USB drive, without using the computer's hard drive in any way.)

 The *first two* USB drives ("Setup Boot USBs") are the USB drives you labeled "SETUP 1 BOOT" and "SETUP 2 BOOT" in Section II.
 They will be prepared using your Setup Computers, which may be running Windows, macOS, or something else.